Colleges by Location

 Admissions

 If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most vital data you need to know about admission policy and requirements at Whitman College.
+Discover some relevant information about admission at Whitman College.

-According to the newest data, this school uses standardized test scores for admission and it admitted 2,629 in 2023.
-Whitman College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
-Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Whitman College offers an unmatched educational experience.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 2,763 in 2025.
+Whitman College has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
+This renowned institution with a rich history offers an excellent learning experience to its students.

 Test Scores

-The average ACT score for all the enrolled students in 2023 was 30 while the average GPA was 3.68.
-Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.
+The average ACT score for all the accepted students in 2025 was 30 while the average GPA was 3.69.
+That means that you need a GPA that's above average in order to get into Whitman College; the same goes for your ACT score.

 The new students had an average SAT Critical Reading score of 663 and an average SAT Math score of 663.